Limnoria/Limnoria-doc/use/install.rst

 Dependencies
 ------------

-The only mandatory dependency is `Python`_ 2.6 or greater.
-However, it is highly recommended you use Python 3.4 or greater.
+The only mandatory dependency is Python 3.4 or greater.

 You may also install chardet and feedparser, which are used by Limnoria if they are available.

 The remaining of this guide will assume you have Python 3.
-If you don't, replace `python3` by `python` in the given commands

 .. _Python: http://www.python.org/